fbpx

 INQUIRIES

 We regularly work with researchers, clinicians and industry partners who are working to decrease the incidence of HIE, and improve the quality of life for babies and children who face it.
-If you are a researcher and would like to partner with our community of over 8,500 families, reach out.
+If you are a researcher and would like to partner with our community of over 10,000 families worldwide, reach out.

 Learn More